silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/simplify-your-account-recertification-process-with-cerby.md

 ---
-description: This article describes how to complete the recertification process for your accounts and business hubs in Cerby.
+description: "This article describes how to complete the recertification process for your accounts and business hubs in Cerby."
 intercom_id: 10228341
 ---